-The Hofheimer Building is a 14,400 square foot historic property that was erected in 1928 for the Herold R. Hofheimer Fine Rug Company.
+The Hofheimer Building is a 14,400 square foot historic property that was erected in 1928, for the Herold R. Hofheimer Fine Rug Company.
 The Department of Historic Resources characterizes it as one of the rare examples of “Exotic-Revival style” architecture in the Richmond area.
 The building features the iconic mediterranean-style dome and glazed mosaic tile.
-In fact, Mr. Hofheimer is rumored to have purchased the leftover tile from the construction of the Mosque Theater in 1926.
-The addition to the building was built 10 years later in 1937 with a rooftop work area that was used for air drying rugs.
+In fact, Mr. Hofheimer is rumored to have purchased the leftover tile from the construction of the Mosque Theater, now the Altria Theater, in 1926.
+The rooftop addition was built 11 years later in 1937, providing a work area that was used for air drying rugs.
 The construction of the roof is solid steel and concrete allowing for the perfect modern outdoor rooftop space.

 Originally, Scott’s Addition was part of the Mayo family Plantation.
-Major General Winfield Scott, a hero of the War of 1812 and the Mexican War received the property as a dowry when he married Elizabeth Mayo.
+Major General Winfield Scott, a hero of the War of 1812 and the Mexican War, received the property as a dowry when he married Elizabeth Mayo.
 “Addition” was used to describe its addition to the city grid.
 In the early 1900’s the area was a hub of business and industry due to its proximity to the railroad and street car system.
-Since 2009 the area has been a hotspot for new loft apartments and creative businesses flocking back to the neighborhood for its proximity to the historic Fan District and VCU.
-The neighborhood now boasts new loft apartments, breweries and many popular restaurants.
+Since 2009 the area has been a hotspot for new loft apartments and creative businesses, who are flocking back to the neighborhood for its proximity to the historic Fan District and VCU.
+The neighborhood now boasts modern apartments, breweries and many popular restaurants.